Quinoa-based diet stabilizes blood sugar in older adults

 With a mean age of 70 years, most participants were female with an overweight profile.
 In addition, most study participants had hypertension, about 45% had high blood lipids, and 33% had one or more close family members with diabetes.

-Nutritionally, the study participants consumed more carbohydrates during their regular diet, whereas they consumed more total lipid and saturated fat during the quinoa diet period.
-In addition, cystine, arginine, glutamic acid, and proline also increased during the intervention period.
+Nutritionally, the study participants consumed more carbohydrates during their regular diet, whereas they consumed more total lipids and saturated fat during the quinoa diet period.
+Energy intake, as well as intake of amino acids such as cystine, arginine, glutamic acid, and proline, also increased during the quinoa phase.

 Further analysis showed that multiple nutrients were associated with enhanced or reduced glucose concentrations.
 The former was associated with gamma-tocopherol, soluble fiber, and the Oxygen Radical Absorbance Capacity (ORAC).
-The latter showed a link with theobromine, fatty acids, omega-6 PUFA, fructose, phytic acid, citric acid, cellulose, and the proportion of total energy from proteins.
-Insoluble dietary fiber also increased glucose levels.
+The latter showed a link with theobromine, fatty acids, omega-6 polyunsaturated fatty acids (PUFA), fructose, phytic acid, citric acid, cellulose, and the proportion of total energy from protein.
+Insoluble dietary fiber was also associated with increased glucose levels later in the postprandial period.

 Implications